 Sure, incorporating ankle and wrist weights into moves you do in a standing or stationary position, or during mat work can offer benefits far beyond toning your body.
-Hey, even the chicest of boutique fitness classes are utilizing the old-school accessories, which were formerly reserved for gracing the appendages of power walkers in the mall.
-But their notable comeback sparks an important question: Is it even safe to safe to use them in their classic function—while walking?
+Hey, even the chicest of boutique fitness classes (like Pure Barre) are utilizing the old-school accessories, which were formerly reserved for gracing the appendages of power walkers in the mall.
+But their notable comeback sparks an important question: Is walking with weights safe for your joints and muscles?

-Even though people have been walking with weights for years (hello, have you seen those ’80s aerobics videos?), the mode of movement might not be the best option for your health.
+Even though people have been doing walking workouts with weights for years (hello, have you seen those ’80s aerobics videos?), the mode of movement might not be the best option for the health of your wrists, shoulders, and ankles.
 I know, I know, you’re thinking, How could strapping a few extra pounds to your ankles or wrists present any real drawbacks?
-Well, experts tend to be way more against the prop than for it—especially since by merely following all the proper guidelines for using the weights presents potential detriments to your bod.
+Well, experts tend to be way more against the added weights than for it.

 Why to think twice before walking with weights

-According to the Harvard Medical School, it’s tempting to use wrist weights to amp up your cardio workouts, but there are a few different reasons why doing so is really kind of a no-no. First of all, swinging your arms back and forth can lead to muscle imbalance.
-Muscle balance, in turn, can allow for easier injury to both the joints and tendons in your wrists, elbows, shoulders, and neck.
+According to the Harvard Medical School, it’s tempting to use wrist weights to amp up your cardio workouts, but there are a few different reasons why doing so is a no-no. First of all, swinging your arms back and forth can lead to muscle imbalance, making it easier to injure the joints and tendons in your wrists, elbows, shoulders, and neck.
 Yikes, right?
 On top of that, the American Council on Exercise (ACE) says gripping hand weights—like those small dumbbells you see everywhere—during a workout can cause an exaggerated blood-pressure response.

 And the good-for-you reasons to give them a try